-The mission of the research centre is: Better care and support to promote participation opportunities and health through applied research.
-The Research Centre Innovations in Care focuses on patients and clients who are dealing with such care and the professionals who work on improvement.
+Our mission is: Provide better care and support to patients and clients through applied research – thereby promoting their participation opportunities and health.
+The focus lies on patients and clients receiving healthcare and the professionals who work on improvement.

-Main objectives 2016 - 2019
+Main objectives 2020 - 2024

-- Research at the Research Centre Innovations in Care contributes to current, socially relevant curricula, the development of students and professional development of teachers in the field of research and professional practice in relation to improving health care and promoting health and participation opportunities.
+- The research contributes to current, socially relevant curricula, the development of students and the professional development of teachers in the field of research and professional practice in relation to the improvement of care and promotion of health and participation opportunities.